PNG JPG BMP TIFF PPTX

 series->get_Format()->get_Fill()->get_SolidFillColor()->set_Color(System::Drawing::Color::get_Blue());

-// Take second chart series
+// Take the second chart series.

 series = chart->get_ChartData()->get_Series()->idx_get(1);

-// Populate series data
+// Populate series data.

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 1, 2, ObjectExt::Box(30)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 1, 2, ObjectExt::Box(30)));

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 2, 2, ObjectExt::Box(10)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 2, 2, ObjectExt::Box(10)));

-series->get_DataPoints()->AddDataPointForBarSeries(fact->GetCell(defaultWorksheetIndex, 3, 2, ObjectExt::Box(60)));
+series->get_DataPoints()->AddDataPointForBarSeries(chartDataWorkbook->GetCell(defaultWorksheetIndex, 3, 2, ObjectExt::Box(60)));

-// Setting fill color for series
+// Set the fill color for the series.

 series->get_Format()->get_Fill()->set_FillType(FillType::Solid);

-SharedPtr<IDataLabel> lbl = series->get_DataPoints()->idx_get(0)->get_Label();
+auto dataLabel = series->get_DataPoints()->idx_get(0)->get_Label();

-lbl = series->get_DataPoints()->idx_get(1)->get_Label();
+dataLabel = series->get_DataPoints()->idx_get(1)->get_Label();

-// Show value for third label
+// Show the value for the third label.

-lbl = series->get_DataPoints()->idx_get(2)->get_Label();
+dataLabel = series->get_DataPoints()->idx_get(2)->get_Label();

-// Save PPTX file
+// Save the PPTX file.

 • About Aspose.Slides for C++ API